 Herricks junior lineman Jason Thevarajah, in his second season wearing a Guardian Cap for practice, said: “Throughout the year you notice that your head hurts less in practice, you feel better coming out of practices, and the hits don’t feel as hard.”

 At Westhampton High School, coach Bryan Schaumloffel has had his players wearing the caps in practices since 2019.
-He said his son, Erich, wore it all four of the seasons he played high school football there and then went on to play at Plymouth State last season, where they did not.
+He said his son, Erich, wore it all four seasons he played high school football there and then went on to play at Plymouth State last season, where they did not.

 “One of the first things he said when he came back from college was, ‘I wish I had my Guardian Cap,’ ” Schaumloffel said.
 “Any time you have a collision, anything that softens that collision is a good thing.
 I’m sold on them.
 If you ask my son, as someone who played with it for four years, he liked having the Guardian Cap.”

 Cost is a very real part of the equation for many teams, districts and parents.
-Hanson, the COO of Guardian Sports, said the company tries to work with programs that can’t come up with those kinds of funds, and there are various grant programs that provide money to outfit youth and scholastic teams as well.
+Hanson, the COO of Guardian Sports, said the company tries to work with programs that can’t come up with those kinds of funds and there are various grant programs that provide money to outfit youth and scholastic teams as well.

 “I ended up using a promo code on the internet and got 20 of them for about $1,300,” Longwood coach Sean Kluber said of his recent purchase with money raised by his team’s booster club.
 “They can be a little pricey, so we started with 20.
 We anticipate buying 20 more this offseason and we can then fit almost the entire team in them.”